drmfinlay/pyjsgf/README.md

 ```

 The first line of the grammar can be changed using the `jsgf_version`, `charset_name`, and `language_name` parameters of the `compile_grammar` and `compile_to_file` methods of the `Grammar` class.

+There are more examples on ways to use this package [here](examples/).

 # Python version